gameblabla/CSE2/README.md

 * `WINDOWS=1` - Enable Windows-only features like a unique file/taskbar icon, and system font loading (needed for the font setting in Config.dat to do anything)
 * `RASPBERRY_PI=1` - Enable tweaks to improve performance on Raspberry Pis
 * `NONPORTABLE=1` - Enable bits of code that aren't portable, but are what the original game used
-* `EXTRA_MUSIC_FORAMTS=1` - Enabled by default - Add support for the Ogg Vorbis, FLAC, and Pxtone music formats
+* `EXTRA_SOUND_FORMATS=1` - Enabled by default - Add support for the Ogg Vorbis, FLAC, and Pxtone music/SFX formats

 ## Licensing